 This simple soup is velvety, slightly sweet, and the perfect way to put the kibosh on the cold germ’s party.
 And in my opinion, works a heck of a lot faster at healing a cold than chicken noodle soup.
 Although, that’s a great stand-by choice.

-Ryan wasn’t exactly excited about the idea of Garlic Soup.
+Ryan wasn’t exactly excited about the idea of garlic soup.
 I think he envisioned broth with garlic floating around in it.
 Oh he of little faith.
-I had a plan all along.
-I knew I wanted the sweetness of garlic so I roasted it, then to thicken things up a bit I added some potatoes and pureed the mixture.
-Instead pureeing the soup resulted in a velvety texture that I just knew would coat the back of my aching throat nicely.
+I had a plan all along, knowing I wanted the sweetness of garlic, I roasted it.
+Then, to thicken things up a bit, I added some potatoes and pureed the mixture.
+Instead, pureeing the soup resulted in a velvety texture that I just knew would coat the back of my aching throat nicely.

-One bowl of this soup, a glass of orange juice, a warm blanket and a good book and I was on my way to feeling better.
+One bowl of this roasted garlic soup, a glass of orange juice, a warm blanket and a good book, and I was on my way to feeling better.